---

 covariates.

-# Cigarette smoking behaviour
+# Cigarette smoking behavior

 the stock of smoking habits.
 This variable is quite similar to a